atomic77/mosql-se/README.md

 MoSQL Storage Engine
 ====================

-The MoSQL storage engine for MySQL/MariaDB (mosql-se) is a single component of the larger MoSQL system developed at the Unviersity of Lugano.
-For an overview, please see the [main project home page](http://dslab.inf.usi.ch/mosql/).
+The MoSQL storage engine for MySQL/MariaDB (mosql-se) is a single component of the larger MoSQL system developed at the Unviersity of Lugano, now released under the GPL v3.
+For an overview of the system, please see the [main project home page](http://dslab.inf.usi.ch/mosql/).

 mosql-se requires [mosql-storage](https://bitbucket.org/atomic77/mosql-storage) to be running in order to function.
 The MoSQL storage layer is a fully-functioning transactional key-value system on its own, useful for applications which do not require full-fledged SQL transactions.

 Building
 --------

 The MoSQL storage engine code uses CMake.
-It is a pain to build properly because it requires the full source of MySQL/MariaDB, so another option is to simply download a pre-built version of the shared library from (link to go here).
+It is a pain to build properly because it requires the full source of MySQL/MariaDB, so we will be making binaries available for different versions of MySQL.
 For the brave, you will require:

-* MySQL/MariaDB 5.0+
+* MySQL 5.1 (see the wiki/issues for support coming for newer versions)
 * *Full* source for the version you intend to run, not just the development headers!
-* mosql-storage (git link)
+* [mosql-storage] built and installed
 * libevent 2.0+

 An example of how to build using CMake: